subugoe/on-merrit-website/_posts/2021-11-30-test-caption.md

 Interestingly, we found that the majority of our survey participants had not received training in any of the above OS/RRI topics (very often a large majority).
 The most popular topics for those who had received training were OA publishing, Research Integrity, Gender, Open Data and OS in general.

 <div align="center">
-{% include image.html img="img/posts/test-image.jpg" title="" caption="image caption for WP3 blog post" %}
+{% include image.html img="img/posts/test-image.jpg" title="" caption="In the figure below, we display the relationship between a measure of institutional prestige (Ptop 10%, i.e. how many publications among the top 10% cited publications an institution has, according to the Leiden Ranking) and the average APC of journals where researchers from these institutions publish." %}
 </div>